 Average income in the Netherlands

-According to the Centraal Planbureau (CPB), in 2019 the median gross income for a person working in the Netherlands is 36.000 euros annually or 2.778 euros gross per month.
+According to the Centraal Planbureau (CPB), in 2023, the median gross income for a person working in the Netherlands is 38.500 euros gross per year.
 A salary can vary greatly from the median income as it is influenced by age, sector, professional experience and hours worked.
 We explore some of these factors in the tables below.

 Average salary in the Netherlands by age